Short web address: helsinki.fi/en/digitala/privacy

 - not to be subject to a decision based solely on automated processing.

 Not all of these rights can be exercised in all situations, depending on factors such as the basis for the processing of personal data.

 For more information on the rights of data subjects in different situations, please see the Data Protection Ombudsman’s website: https://tietosuoja.fi/en/what-rights-do-data-subjects-have-in-different-situations.

 Applicability of rights

-If the processing of personal data in scientific research does not require the identification of the data subject and the data controller is unable to identify the data subject, the rights of access to data, rectification of data, erasure of data, restriction of processing, notification responsibility and portability are not applicable, unless the registrant provides additional identifying information (Article 11 of the Data Protection Regulation).
+If the processing of personal data in scientific research does not require the identification of the data subject and the data controller is unable to identify the data subject, the rights of access to data, the rectification of data, erasure of data, restriction of processing, notification responsibility and portability are not applicable unless the registrant provides additional identifying information (Article 11 of the Data Protection Regulation).

 Exceptions to data subject rights

-Under the General Data Protection Regulation and the Finnish Data Protection Act, certain exceptions to the rights of data subjects can be made when personal data is processed in scientific research and fulfilling the rights would render impossible or seriously impair the achievement of the objectives of the processing (in this case, scientific research).
+Under the General Data Protection Regulation and the Finnish Data Protection Act, certain exceptions to the rights of data subjects can be made when personal data is processed in scientific research, and fulfilling the rights would render impossible or seriously impair the achievement of the objectives of the processing (in this case, scientific research).